Kerr-Newman-AdS Black Hole Surrounded by Perfect Fluid Matter in Rastall Gravity: INTRODUCTION

-Covariant conservation of energy-momentum tensor in Einstein general relativity theory is an importance part, but this conservation law is fuzzy and unclear.
-Some modified Einstein general relativity relax the conservation condition of energy-momentum tensor.
-One of the modify gravity theory is introduced by \cite{1972PhRvD...6.3357R, 1976CaJPh..54...66R}, in which the conservation of energy-momentum tensor changes to $T^{\mu\nu}_{~~;\mu}=\lambda R^{,\nu}$.
-When the space-time is flat, the conservation law becomes usual formalism.
-This theory could be understood as Mach principle which represent the mass distribution to depend on the energy and mass in space-time \citep{2006gr.qc....10070M}, and has many interesting applications in cosmological scale and strong gravity space-time \citep{2012PhRvD..85h4008B, 2017arXiv171010429D, 2012IJMPS..18...67F, 2015AIPC.1647...50F, 2017PhLB..771..365H, 2016arXiv161003881H, 2017arXiv171004612L}.
+The covariant conservation of the energy-momentum tensor plays an important role in Einstein's general relativity (GR).
+Taking this conservation as starting point, one can derive the conservation of some global defined physical quantities through Noether symmetry theorem.
+These conserved quantities take the form of integrals of the components of the energy-momentum tensor over appropriate space-like surfaces, which allow at least one of the Killing vectors of the background space-time as their normal.
+Thus, the total rest energy and rest mass of a physical system are conserved in the context of GR \citep{2017PhLB..771..365H}.
+On the other hand, some modified Einstein GR have relaxed conservation condition of the energy-momentum tensor.
+One of the modified gravity theory was introduced by \cite{1972PhRvD...6.3357R, 1976CaJPh..54...66R}, in which the conservation of the energy-momentum tensor changes to be $T^{\mu\nu}_{~~;\mu}=\lambda R^{,\nu}$.
+When the space-time is flat, the conservation law becomes the usual formalism.
+This theory could be understood as Mach principle which represents the mass distribution depending on the energy and mass in the space-time \citep{2006gr.qc....10070M}, and has many interesting applications in cosmology and strong gravity space-time \citep[e.g.,][]{2012PhRvD..85h4008B, 2017arXiv171010429D, 2012IJMPS..18...67F, 2015AIPC.1647...50F, 2017PhLB..771..365H, 2016arXiv161003881H, 2017arXiv171004612L}.
+However, the physical relevance of the Rastall gravity is under dispute.
+Recently, \cite{2017arXiv171111500V} pointed out that the Rastall gravity is equivalent to the Einstein GR, while \cite{2017arXiv171209307D} suggested that two gravitational theories are not equivalent, although both work admit that the parameter $\kappa\lambda$ always represents the rearrangement of the matter sector of the Einstein GR.
+In this context, it is still worth studying the Rastall gravity in both observational and theoretical aspects.